 The first-time discovery of the rare mineral rhönite in an angrite has been made in a sample of NWA 4590 at the University of Washington, Seattle (Kuehner and Irving, 2007).
 The rhönite mineral is associated with ferric iron in NWA 4590, which, when taken together with other Fe-metaloxide associations present in some angrites, is indicative of an oxidizing environment during their formation, possibly accompanied by metasomatic processes.
 Rhönite forms where low silica is present in Ca- and Ti-rich melts (Jambon and Boudouma, 2011).
 It is commonly associated with terrestrial alkalic rocks.

 Northwest Africa 4590 is a member of the younger, slowly-cooled angrites that crystallized after 60Fe was extinct.
-Amelin et al. (2011) calculated a PbPb-based crystallization age of 4.55886 (±0.0003) b.y. (pyroxene isochron), while Amelin et al. (2011) determined an age of 4.55793 (±0.00036) b.y. (pyroxene isochron) and 4.557381 (±0.00023) b.y. (silico-apatite isochron), while Amelin and Sapah (2012) report 4.55728 (±0.00016) b.y. (merrillite isochron).
-When taken together, these isochrons establish a relatively rapid cooling rate of a minimim of 450550 K/m.y., and probably 700850 K/m.y. for NWA 4590 (though less than the probable cooling rate of >1000 K/m.y. for Angra dos Reis).
+Amelin and Irving (2007) calculated a PbPb-based crystallization age of 4.55886 (±0.0003) b.y. (pyroxene isochron), while Amelin et al. (2011) determined an age of 4.55793 (±0.00036) b.y. (pyroxene isochron) and 4.557381 (±0.00023) b.y. (silico-apatite isochron).
+Similarly, Amelin and Sapah (2012) reported 4.55728 (±0.00016) b.y. (merrillite isochron).
+When taken together, these isochron ages establish a relatively rapid cooling rate at a minimum of 450550 K/m.y. for NWA 4590 (though less than the probable cooling rate of >1000 K/m.y. for Angra dos Reis).
 These cooling rates are up to 100× faster than the cooling rate of the H chondrite parent body.

-Furthermore, the SmNd-based crystallization age for NWA 4590 is concordant with the PbPb-based age (Sanborn et al., 2011), while a HfW isochron for NWA 4590 calculated by Kleine et al. (2008) resulted in a slightly older age of 4,559.1 (±0.6) m.y.
+Furthermore, the SmNd-based crystallization age for NWA 4590 is concordant with the PbPb-based age (Sanborn et al., 2011), while a HfW isochron for NWA 4590 calculated by Kleine et al. (2008) resulted in a slightly older age of 4.5591 (±0.0006) b.y.
 These PbPb ages are also identical within error margins to that of the plutonic angrite LEW 86010, and are very close to two other plutonic angrites, Angra dos Reis (pyroxene: 4.55651 [±0.00011] b.y.; merrillite: 4.55657 [±0.00071] b.y.) and NWA 4801.
-Still, these ages are relatively young compared to most other angrites, some having ages as old as 4.564 m.y.
+These ages are still relatively young compared to most other angrites, some having ages as old as 4.564 m.y.
 From radiometric age data it can be inferred that basalt extrusion on the angrite parent body occurred over an extended period of time, between ~4 m.y. and ~10 m.y. after CAI formation (Nyquist et al, 2009).

 Utilizing the unique characteristics of the angrites, an absolute timescale was determined based on the short-lived HW and long-lived PbPb chronometers (Kleine et al, 2008).
 Relative to angrites, a more accurately resolved absolute age of 4.5686 (±0.0007) b.y. was determined for the formation of CAIs.
 Consequently, with consideration of the AlMg-based age previously determined for ordinary chondrules, a revised formation interval was calculated for ordinary and carbonaceous chondrites, which concluded that carbonaceous chondrites are the youngest.
 The investigators note that this younger age is consistent with a commensurate decrease in radiogenic 26Al resulting in a less thermally metamorphosed nature for the carbonaceous chondrite groups.

-The number of unique angrites represented in our collections today is fourteen, and they are commonly grouped as either plutonic/metamorphic or basaltic/quenched, along with a single dunitic sample in NWA 8535 (photo courtesy of Habib Naji).
+A small number of unique angrites are represented in our collections today, which are commonly grouped as either plutonic/metamorphic or basaltic/quenched, along with a single dunitic sample in NWA 8535 (photo courtesy of Habib Naji).
 In a recent study based on a comparison of Hf/Sm ratios for a diverse sampling of both angrites and eucrites, Bouvier et al. (2015) inferred that these two meteorite groups reflect the existence of three distinct crustal reservoirs on their respective parent bodies.
 These three reservoirs reflect similar chemical differentiation processes on both parent bodies: 1) subchondritic Hf/Sm ratios for the Angra dos Reis angrite and the cumulate eucrites (such as Moama); 2) chondritic Hf/Sm ratios for the quenched angrites (such as D'Orbigny and Sahara 99555) and the basaltic eucrites; 3) superchondritic Hf/Sm ratios for the plutonic angrites (NWA 4590 and NWA 4801) and the unusual cumulate eucrite Binda.
 The unique metamorphic NWA 2999 pairing group was not included in the Bouvier et al. (2015) study.
 Moreover, because Zhu et al. (2019) determined that the absolute MnCr age for angrites (4.5632 [±0.0003] b.y.) is slightly younger than that calculated for Vesta (4.5648 [±0.0006] b.y.), which indicates a delayed mantlecrust differentiation stage for the APB, they reasoned that the APB was probably larger than Vesta.